GledsonS831/pokestore/README.md

 - `:building_construction:` Work in progress
 - `:heavy_plus_sign:` Ci related changes
 - `:white_check_mark:` Adding missing tests
-- `:eyeglasses:` Changes that do not affect the meaning of the code\n            (white-space, formatting, missing semi-colons, etc)
+- `:eyeglasses:` Changes that do not affect the meaning of the code            (white-space, formatting, missing semi-colons, etc)

 ----